hdevilbiss/freeCodeCampJS/README.md

 ## Inspired By freeCodeCamp

-I created this repo, because I want to track my progress with freeCodeCamp, and because I just plain enjoy writing about code.
+I created this repo, because I want to track my progress while completing the JavaScript freeCodeCamp certificate, and because I just plain enjoy writing about code.

-The JavaScript files are in the [js subfolder](https://github.com/hdevilbiss/freeCodeCampJS/tree/master/js).
+### Testing

-### Test the JavaScript files using Node
+#### Using Node

 1. Be able to use `node` from your code editor's terminal; for example, install Node using [nvm](https://github.com/nvm-sh/nvm).
 1. Run `node <path/to/js/file.js>`.
 For example, `node js/intermediate-algorithms/wherefore-art-thou.js`.
 1. The console results will display in the terminal.

-### Run the unit tests, if applicable
+#### By running the Mocha test suites

 1. Clone the repository. `git clone https://github.com/hdevilbiss/freeCodeCampJS`
 1. Move into the new folder. `cd freeCodeCampJS`
 1. Install Node dependencies. `npm i`
-1. Run the unit test (using Mocha). `npm test`.
+1. Run all test suites in `test` folder. `npm test`.

 #### How to contribute to this repository